You are here:

 - cartilage, joints, and skin layers.

 - Ongoing studies of aneurysms (weak spots in blood vessel walls that threaten to burst) are taking place at several NIH institutes.
-Aneurysms can prove deadly to people with Marfan syndrome and other HDCTs.
-NIAMS has supported these studies by pioneering development of a breed of mice prone to aneurysms.
-Scientists hope the mutant mice will improve understanding of aneurysms and ways to prevent them.
+Aneurysms can prove deadly to people with Marfan syndrome and other heritable disorders of connective tissue.

-- At the Eunice Kennedy Shriver National Institute of Child Health and Human Development, scientists are working with young patients who have osteogenesis imperfecta.
-They hope to learn more about the genetics of the disease and the natural history of the many secondary features involved, as well as rehabilitation techniques.
+- At the NIH Eunice Kennedy Shriver National Institute of Child Health and Human Development, scientists are working with young patients who have osteogenesis imperfecta.
+They are learning more about the genetics of the disease and the natural history of the many secondary features involved, as well as rehabilitation techniques.

-- Clinical trials organized by the National Eye Institute are comparing different antiangiogenic compounds (drugs that inhibit blood vessel formation) for pseudoxanthoma elasticum (PXE).
-New antiangiogenic agents are also in development.
+- Clinical trials organized by the NIH National Eye Institute have compared different antiangiogenic compounds (drugs that inhibit blood vessel formation) for pseudoxanthoma elasticum.

-Scientists at the National Institute of Dental and Craniofacial Research are carrying out clinical studies on fibrous dysplasia of bone.
+- Scientists at the NIH National Institute of Dental and Craniofacial Research are carrying out clinical studies on fibrous dysplasia of bone.

-People with HDCTs can contact professional and support groups that can supply more detailed information than is found here.
-Most of them also have Internet websites.
+People with heritable disorders of connective tissue can contact professional and support groups that can supply more detailed information than is found here.
 Some major groups are listed below.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)